Autodesk/synthesis/tutorials/MatchMode.md

 ## Introduction

 Match mode in Synthesis simulates competitive robotics matches with autonomous and teleoperated periods, mimicking real competition environments.
-It also keeps track of individual robot scores, and penalties, giving a breakdown at the end.
+It also keeps track of individual robot scores and penalties, giving a breakdown at the end.

 ## Starting a Match